 The German Society for Computational Linguistics and Language Technology (GSCL) is the scientific association in the German-speaking countries and regions for research, teaching and professional work in natural language processing.
-It supports the cooperation with neighbouring disciplines (e.g., linguistics and semiotics, computer science and mathematics, psychology and cognitive science information science) and keeps contact to the respective associations.
+We support the cooperation with neighbouring disciplines (e.g., linguistics and semiotics, computer science and mathematics, psychology and cognitive science information science) and keep contact with the respective associations.

 March 16, 2022: We follow the statement of the ACL.
 Like ACL, the GSCL is committed to peace and condemns any form of violence and harassment.
 We are also committed to peaceful co-operation, mutual understanding, and tolerance across borders.

 We condemn in the strongest possible terms the actions of the Russian Federation government in invading the sovereign state of Ukraine and engaging in war against the Ukrainian people.
 We stand together with Ukrainian NLP colleagues, the Ukrainian people, Russian NLP colleagues and Russian people who condemn the actions of the Russian Federation government, and all those around the world who have been impacted by the invasion.

 September 23, 2021: The GSCL Special Interest Group "Text Technology" invites paper contributions for the 2022 JLCL special issue "Challenges in Computational Linguistics, Empiric Research & Multidisciplinary Potential of German Song Lyrics".
 [Call for Papers]